When Does Gap Insurance Not Pay?

 Gap insurance is a special type of car insurance that covers a specific thing:

-Gap insurance pays when a car is totaled and there is a difference between the value of the vehicle and the remaining lease or loan balance.
+Gap insurance pays when a car is totaled and there is a difference between the vehicle’s value and the remaining lease or loan balance.

 If you roll your vehicle, for example, then you could cause significant damage to the vehicle.
 The insurer may declare the vehicle a total loss, which means damages exceed a certain percentage value of the vehicle (the specific percentage varies by state).